Caltech-IPAC/nexsciTAP/docs/_sources/tap_schema.rst.txt

 - They must reside in a separate DBMS "schema" named TAP_SCHEMA

+See the TAP specification (http://www.ivoa.net/documents/TAP/), section 4 for details.

 All of this is in aid of data mining; a user can issue a set of canned queries against your database to determine your holdings and they can find columns by their function (*e.g.,* coordinates).